 When beginning any oncology rehabilitation program, a team of rehabilitation experts gets to know your prognosis and future treatment plans, discussing your expectations and goals.
 The team then creates a personalized plan of care for you, addressing specific needs for a comprehensive approach to oncology rehabilitative care.

 Who could Benefit from Oncology Rehabilitation?

 If you have undergone surgery to remove cancer, you could benefit from rehabilitation.
-Or maybe you are preparing to receive chemotherapy or are in between rounds of therapy and want to build up your strength.
-The intense therapy offered at an inpatient rehabilitation hospital can help cancer patients do just that.
-Rehabilitation hospitals provide patients with a hospital level of care combined with individualized therapy plans to help all patients reach their highest level of independence.
+Or maybe you are preparing to receive chemotherapy or are in between rounds of treatments and want to build up your strength.
+The intense therapy offered at an inpatient rehabilitation hospital can help those with cancer do just that.
+Rehabilitation hospitals provide patients with a hospital level of care combined with individualized therapy plans to help your reach your highest level of independence.
 Your therapy plan will be tailored around your diagnosis and personal goals.

 - Functionality: After surgery or chemo, moving around as you once did can be challenging.
 Oncology rehab can help restore functional mobility

 - Nutrition: A dietitian will match your caloric and nutritional needs with foods you enjoy